 Homes containing certain breeds of dogs have been declared uninsurable

 Posted May 27, 2014

 While you might love your dog, the companies that carry the insurance for your house, apartment, or condominium might not.
 In fact, your dog's breed might determine whether or not an insurance company is even willing to provide coverage for your home.

 The insurance companies counter by saying that such laws will not work.
 They argue that by the time the dog has bitten someone, and has therefore been deemed dangerous, there has already been a claim filed.
-That means that it's already too late for the insurance company since they will have to cover the claim under the pre-existing unrestricted policy.
+That means that it's already too late for the insurance company because they will have to cover the claim under the pre-existing unrestricted policy.
 The companies argue that the only way to reduce their financial risk is to ban certain dog breeds from coverage.
-Nonetheless there are some insurers that do not use a banned dog list, and some other companies that will allow a household to be insured simply by excluding coverage for liabilities due to damage caused by a dog.
+Nonetheless, there are some insurers that do not use a banned dog list and other companies that will allow a household to be insured simply by excluding coverage for liabilities due to damage caused by a dog.

 - Pit Bull Terriers